 A tree topology is a special type of structure in which many connected elements are arranged like the branches of a tree.
 For example, tree topologies are frequently used to organize the computers in a corporate network, or the information in a database.

-In computer networking
+Tree topology in computer networking

 In computer networks, a tree topology is also known as a star bus topology.
 It incorporates elements of both a bus topology and a star topology.
 Below is an example network diagram of a tree topology, in which the central nodes of two star networks are connected to one another.